mhvk/baseband/docs/tutorials/using_baseband.rst

     sample_shape = (2, 1)
     >>> fh.close()

-In detail, note that the error is given already for the first position, even though it was the second frame set that was corrupted.
-But internally baseband reads a frame ahead, since a corrupted frame typically means something is bad before as well.
-And here the end of the file is reached before the second frame set is read.
+In detail, the error is given for a position earlier than the one we corrupted, because internally baseband reads a frame ahead since a corrupted frame typically means something is bad before as well.

 This particular problem is not bad, since the VDIF reader can deal with missing frames.
 Indeed, when one opens the file with the default